Travellers not tested for Covid-19 in isolation facilities

-Travellers in managed isolation say they are yet to be swabbed for Covid-19 after more than 10 days in facilities, despite new measures introduced last week requiring testing on days 3 and 12.
+Travellers in managed isolation say they are yet to be swabbed for Covid-19 after more than 10 days in facilities, despite new measures introduced at the start of last week requiring testing on days 3 and 12.

 One man who has recently left an Auckland facility told the Herald the experience was like playing Russian roulette, meanwhile others still in facilities say they are surprised testing appears to be voluntary.